bruceravel/demeter/documentation/Athena/forward.rst

 there wouldn't be an :demeter:`athena`.
 One afternoon over coffee, Julie Cross and Shelly Kelly lit the spark that eventually lead to the first version of this document.
-Some content of this document was inspired by a recent XAS review article :cite:`KellyReview`, the first draft of which I had the pleasure of editing and the final draft of which I ended up on the author list.
+Some content of this document was inspired by a recent XAS review article by Shelly Kelly and Dean Hesterberg, the first draft of which I had the pleasure of editing and the final draft of which I ended up on the author list.
 I have a huge debt of gratitude to all the folks on the :demeter:`ifeffit` mailing list.
 Without the incredible support and wonderful feedback that I've received over the years, :demeter:`athena` would be a shadow of what it is today.

+.. bibliography:: athena.bib
+   :filter: author % "Kelly"
+   :list: bullet

 The following great software tools were used to create this document: